 Here are a couple things to keep in mind.

-I have a guide book which has many of the museums, churches, tourist activities, etc., and am looking for something off the beaten path.
+I have a guide book that has many of the museums, churches, tourist activities, etc., and am looking for something off the beaten path.
 Although, if you think you’ve found something that I might not have heard of or considered, suggest away!

 - Let’s keep it under 100 Soles or $30…don’t want to go broke from this!

 - Make it specific…if you suggest a cooking class, find the class and tell me where and when to go.
-I know there are a bunch of cooking schools in Lima, but would like specifics.
+I know there are a bunch of cooking schools in Lima but would like specifics.
 So rather than suggesting “take a cooking class,” try “Thursday, 7 PM, at Pepe’s Cocina, there is a class on making Tamales.”

 - I’m not looking for a big commitment such as a job, or a class that meets more than once.
-Just an afternoon, or full day activity.
+Just an afternoon, or full-day activity.